|

 Long Island City, N.Y.
 11103

-William Cullen Bryant High School, or Bryant High School for short, is a secondary school located in Long Island City, Queens, New York City which educates grades 9 through 12.
+William Cullen Bryant High School, more familiarly known as Bryant High School, is a secondary school located in Long Island City, Queens, New York City which educates grades 9 through 12.
 It is named in honor of William Cullen Bryant (1794-1878), an American romantic poet, journalists, political adviser, and homeopath.

 Notable alumni of William C. Bryant High School includei: